ProTrack & Co-Op Student Resources

 Interested in co-op?
 Seeking a co-op?
 Become a part of the Applicant Pool!

 If you are interested in being a co-op applicant you will want to begin by writing a strong resume, practicing your interviewing skills, and learning how to conduct a job search.
 Career Management Services assists you with these.
-Please see our list of services here (embedded link to the page of our services).
+Please see our list of services here.

-You will also want to look for co-op job openings on your own.
-Your Panther Career Link profile (link) will assist you in this, but there are several other job search sites that you can use (link to job search sights here).
+Students must look for co-op jobs on their own.
+Panther Career Link may be used for this, but there are several other job search sites that you can use (CareerShift, LinkedIn).
 In addition, Career Management Services is open from 8AM - 5PM Monday through Friday to assist you in your job search.
 You can call or email for an advising session and we will connect you with a staff member who can assist you.